Skip to main content

 The American Approach to Prospecting

-In the United States, B2B prospecting is a structured and well-accepted industry.
+In the United States, B2B prospecting is a structured and widely accepted industry.
 Sales teams are sized, equipped, and measured with precision.
-Cold outreach is culturally normal: an American decision-maker doesn’t take offense at receiving a prospecting email.
-They read it, reply if interested, and ignore it otherwise.
+Cold outreach is culturally normal: an American decision-maker doesn’t take offense at a prospecting email.
+They read it, reply if it’s relevant, and ignore it otherwise.

 The French Approach to Prospecting